inv4fee2020/pli_node_conf/node_backup_restore.md

 ---
 ---

->  **NOTE :: At this point you would copy the backup files onto the new VPS host at this stage, now that the backups folder has been re-created.**
+>  **NOTE :: At this point you would copy the backup files onto the new VPS host, now that the backups folder has been re-created.**
 >
 >  **An example of this would be using SCP to copy from another linux VPS**
 >